Best Business Intelligence Tools in 2026

 After evaluating 15 business intelligence tools based on community adoption, search demand, review quality, and pricing accessibility, here are our top recommendations:

-1. Hex ranks highest with a composite score of 74.
+2. Hex ranks highest with a composite score of 53.
 It offers a free tier with paid plans from $5.00/mo.
-Collaborative data workspace for analytics and data science.
+Hex is the AI Analytics Platform that connects AI-powered analysis, conversational self-serve, and data apps in one system.
+Trusted by Ramp, Figma, Anthropic, and thousands of data teams..

 Across all 15 tools in this ranking, 15 offer a free tier and 1 are fully open-source.
 Scores are recalculated regularly as new data comes in — see our methodology below for details on how rankings are computed.